hakancelikdev/unimport/CONTRIBUTING.md

 git checkout -b i{your issue number}
 ```

+## Commit messages
+If you want, you can use the emoji about the commit message you will throw, this can help us better understand the change you have made and also it is fun.

+- When you make any support commit; 💪
+- When you make any tests commit; 🧪
+- When you make any fix commit; 🐞
+- When you make any optimizasiyon commit; 💊

 ## Formatting
 We use isort, black and of course unimport to format code.
 To format changes to be conformant, run the following in the root:
 ```